g-jaber/cavoc-proto/front/help.md

-* **interactive environment** lists the values the module has handed to you so far — the ones you may use in your next move — and counts how many the last exchange added.
+* **interactive environment** lists the values the module has handed to you so far — the ones you may use in your next move — and counts how many the last move added.
 It starts unfolded on the full list.
-* **store** counts the module's memory locations, and how many the last exchange changed.
+* **store** counts the module's memory locations, and how many the last move changed.
 It starts folded to its summary strip.

-Click a panel's strip to cycle it: folded strip, what the last exchange changed, the full state.
+Click a panel's strip to cycle it: folded strip, what the last move changed, the full state.
 Each entry expands individually from its one-line summary to its full text.